 What are you exactly looking for?
 Do you want to better internal processes like Accounts?
-Are you looking to improve customer experience?
-Are there features in your product that would benefit with AI or do you need some insights into product design?
+Are you looking to improve the customer experience?
+Are there features in your product that would benefit from AI or do you need some insights into product design?
 Are there specific tasks that are repetitive, error-prone, and basically boring, or tasks where a little help can make your employees more efficient?
 AI is a tool that can help you with all of these things and much more, just like a chisel can be used to build any kind of statue.
 But to succeed, an AI strategy has to be part of an overarching business plan.
 Whether you’re improving your current business or building out a new business, AI should serve your business plan, not the other way around.

 What do I need to understand before I go any further?

 AI can do amazing things.
 But before your team can use it to do amazing things, you need to look at it realistically and understand its challenges.
 For example, AI has proved to be really good at classifying things like, tagging pictures, but it really can’t tell you a lot about what’s in those pictures.
 In a business angle, an AI application might be able to tell you whether users look delighted when they see a new product design, but they can’t answer a bigger question, like if the product will be a success.

 There are enough blogs and articles out there defining artificial intelligence and machine learning.
 All the definitions may seem kind of disjointed, yet they all overlap.
 Moreover, for better or for worse, we have made a habit of using artificial intelligence and machine learning interchangeably.
 For now, let’s just abandon these terms and call it automation.
 When you’re effectively automating a process, it won’t matter what technique you use to automate, be it an older, simpler technique or a neural network.